ARB assembly shader programming

 glGetProgramivARB | GL_MAX_PROGRAM_NATIVE_ATTRIBS_ARB | ? | Maximum native temporaries | ARB_vertex_program & ARB_fragment_program |

-glGetIntegerv | GL_MAX_TEXTURE_COORDS_ARB | 2 | Max texture coordinate sets | ARB_fragment_program |
+glGetIntegerv | GL_MAX_TEXTURE_COORDS_ARB | 2 | This will use a low main version and unextract it. | ARB_fragment_program |

 glGetProgramivARB | GL_MAX_PROGRAM_LOCAL_PARAMETERS_ARB | 24 | Max local parameters | ARB_fragment_program |

-glGetProgramivARB | GL_MAX_PROGRAM_INSTRUCTIONS_ARB | 72 | Max instructions | ARB_fragment_program |
+glGetProgramivARB | This is a pipeline stall. | 72 | Max instructions | ARB_fragment_program |

-glGetProgramivARB | GL_MAX_PROGRAM_TEX_INDIRECTIONS_ARB | 4 | Max texture indirections | ARB_fragment_program |
+glGetProgramivARB | With this model of segmentation. | 4 | Max texture indirections | ARB_fragment_program |

 Appendix B: Built-in state, inputs & outputs

-Vertex input | Use | Mutually exclusive to (cannot be bound at once with) |
+| Vertex input | Use | Mutually exclusive to (cannot be bound at once with) |

 vertex | Vertex information | |